 Following is a description of the valuation methodologies used for investments measured at fair value.
-There have been no changes in the methodologies used at September 30, 2011 and 2010.
+There have been no changes in the methodologies used at September 30, 2012 and 2011.

-U.S. government securities and U.S. government agency securities - Valued at fair value using the closing price reported on the active market on which the individual securities are traded.
+U.S., local government and agency securities - Valued at fair value using the closing price reported on the active market on which the individual securities are traded.
+Callable agency issued debt securities are valued by benchmarking model-derived prices to quoted market prices and trade data for identical or comparable securities.
+Callable agency issued debt securities and mortgage pass-through certificates are generally categorized in Level 2 of the fair value hierarchy.